vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 I went to the Walgreens at Gilman Street.
 I entered the store around 10:12 AM and checked out at 10:21 AM.

+### Afternoon trip to Target

+A little after 1 PM, I headed out to the Target at 1414 University Avenue.
+I entered the store around 1:20 PM and finished checking out at 1:25 PM.
+I was back home around 1:35 PM.